dhyey2209/CI-CD-Pipeline-for-EKS-Deployment/README.md

 # CI/CD Pipeline for EKS Deployment

 This project automates the deployment of an Amazon Elastic Kubernetes Service (EKS) cluster using a CI/CD pipeline built with Terraform and Jenkins.
-The pipeline ensures that infrastructure as code (IaC) practices are followed and that the deployment process is repeatable and reliable.

 ## Architecture Overview